 QUARTO FEITO DE CINZAS (“Ash Wednesdroom”)

 “Quarto Feito de Cinzas” (“Ash Wednesdroom”) has been written upon request of actress Renata Mazzei (who lives in Italy) via an email message which Anderson read on Ash Wednesday.
 It is a monolog in which the main character dresses and undresses a straight jacket, which we are all forced to wear guided by the calendar.
 Living in Brazil, we are used to wearing happy costumes in several dates, the most important one is Carnival.
 During four days, Brazilians wear happiness in costumes which do not necessarily come from their guts.
 Carnival costumes usually disguise sadness, frustrations and anguish.
 The same costume which Braziians wear during Carnival can be worn by Italians, a Latin and party-loving people who also know how to hide their feelings in a Masquerade Ball.
+This play has been translated into Italian by Giuliano Ciapetti and Renatta Mazzei and shall be on stages in Italy soon.

 TRÊS POR QUARTO (“Three by Room”)